-Why travel to the real Holy Land when you can visit the faux one right here in Silver Lake.
+Why travel to the real Holy Land when you can visit the fake one right here in LA’s Silver Lake neighborhood.

 Tucked away in the hills of Silver Lake above the 2 Fwy you’ll find the Holyland Exhibition, a small museum packed with artifacts recovered by the man rumored to be the real-life inspiration for Indiana Jones.
 In the early 1900s, Futterer was struck ill with severe appendicitis.
 His prayers for a recovery were answered soon after, leading to a strong belief in the Bible.
 In 1926, his new-found relationship with religion led to a number of expeditions to the Holy Land, culminating in a personal quest for the Golden Ark of the Covenant.
 Items in the museum range from small pieces such as 5,000-year-old oil lamps, bottles, coins, ivory and silver Mideastern jewelry, and tapestries to a mummy casket dating back to 600 years before the birth of Christ and a 2,700-year-old sarcophagus.
 Other highlights include an ancient game table from Damascus featuring 10,000 inlaid pearls and wood from fourteen different fruit trees, and three ears of now-extinct Egyptian corn.